Lifetime policy reuse and the importance of task capacity: Task capacity

-A key concern in lifetime policy reuse is that the number of policies must be carefully selected.
-If the number of policies is too low, then the learning agent may experience negative transfer and catastrophic forgetting.
-If the number of policies is too high, this may lead to excessive memory consumption or slower learning on new tasks that are similar to previously seen tasks.

-To select the number of policies, this paper proposes the notion of \textit{task capacity}, the maximal number of tasks that can be accurately solved by a single policy associated with the base-learner.
-The notion comes with two variants: (i) the theoretical task capacity, the number of tasks that a policy can \textit{represent} to sufficient accuracy; and (ii) the empirical task capacity, the number of tasks that a policy can empirically learn to sufficient accuracy.
-Computing the theoretical task capacity does not consider any aspects of learning and does not require any preliminary runs.
-However, computing the empirical task capacity requires a preliminary test on a representative domain of tasks, similar to a tuning procedure.
-An alternative usage of the empirical task capacity is as a benchmarking tool to indicate which base-learner is more scalable to a large number of tasks.
+Lifelong reinforcement learning algorithms would greatly benefit from measures that help to determine how many tasks they can learn.
+In Lifelong Policy Reuse, for example, this would help to select a suitable number of policies, $N_{\pi}$.
+This of critical importance since, if the number of policies is too low, then the learning agent may experience negative transfer and catastrophic forgetting; if the number of policies is too high, this may lead to excessive memory consumption or slower learning on new tasks that are similar to previously seen tasks.
+This section proposes two measures for the task capacity: (i) the theoretical task capacity, the number of tasks that a policy can \textit{represent} to sufficient accuracy; and (ii) the empirical task capacity, the number of tasks that a policy can empirically learn to sufficient accuracy.
+The theoretical task capacity being purely representational does not require any preliminary runs while the empirical task capacity does but additionally accounts for learning properties and can serve as a benchmarking tool.